kineticfire-labs/semver-multi/README.md

 #### Paths Field

-The `paths` field defines a list of one or more String regex paths in the repository that pertain to a scope or artifact.
+The `paths` field defines as String regexes a list of one or more paths in the repository that pertain to a scope or artifact.
 The client-side commit hook and server-side update hook validate the specified scope in the commit message against the references that actually changed in the commit.
 The commit is rejected if the paths of the changed references in the commit do not agree with the regex path(s) specified by the scope(s)'s `paths` field.

 The `paths` field applies to projects only, not artifacts.
 If paths are not defined for a scope, then it inherits the paths of its parent.
 The paths of an artifact's parent scope applies to the artifact.